Preet-Singhvi/BrainSight-AI/README.md

 2. PatientDialog: A form dialog for adding new patient records.
 3. FilesDialog: A dialog for viewing and uploading files associated with patients.

+# Note
+1. Multiple files can be uploaded at a time.